 I was high in hopes of sharing the load with my partner once we join in Seattle....
-Although I lived in different countries before, I hit the wall this time...
+Although I moved countries before, I hit the wall this time...
 I remember vividly: feeling depleted, overwhelmed, and isolated, taking care of my infant daughter 24/7 with no support within 5000 miles.

 I was craving opportunities to calm down my nervous system, recharge, reconnect with myself.

-I already had 15 years of meditation practice under my belt, and I knew it could save me.
+I already had 15 years of contemplative practice under my belt, and I knew it could save me.
 But… I never had time for any self-care!

 Inspired by near-desperation, I decided to try practicing with my daughter in arms.
 To my surprise, it worked.
-Not only did I feel nourished, calmer, more patient, and happy, but my daughter seemed to benefit in the same way.
+Not only did I feel nourished, more calm and grounded but my daughter seemed easier to manage too.
 Wow!
 I discovered a way to replenish while caring for my daughter!

 We rolled out programs and tailored tools that deliver those benefits to exhausted, sleep-deprived, and overstressed parents (I've been there, I know.)

 Did you know: your baby reflects your inner states, recreates your emotional patterns from day one?
-Infants mirror the primary caregiver's brain waves, synchronize heart rate, stress hormones, oxytocin, etc.
+Infants mirror their primary caregiver's brain waves, synchronize heart rate, stress hormones, oxytocin, etc.

 Scientific research on mindfulness, self-compassion, early child development, human attachment inform our work.
 The practices are trauma-informed and tailored for new and early parents.

-I am excited to invite YOU to this journey of self-discovery, presence, and emotional self-tuning.
+I am excited to invite YOU on this journey of self-caring and emotional strenthening.

 Ela Compton MA